-As a collegiate student-athlete, Weber was a three-time All-Conference selection, as well as the Ohio Valley Conference Player of the Year and Eastern Illinois' Male Athlete of the Year as a senior in 2004 -- just two years after Tony Romo, the Pro Bowl quarterback for the Dallas Cowboys.
+As a collegiate student-athlete, Weber was a three-time Ohio Valley All-Conference selection, as well as conference Player of the Year and Eastern Illinois' Male Athlete of the Year as a senior in 2004 -- just two years after Tony Romo, quarterback for the Dallas Cowboys.
 The two-time team MVP was also selected team captain as a senior and finished his career with a 44-18 singles record.

 A scholar as well as an outstanding athlete at Eastern Illinois, Weber graduated with a 3.95 GPA.
 In addition to being named to the Dean's List throughout college, he was also a four-time recipient of EIU's Scholar-Athlete Award and garnered Academic All-America first team honors as a senior, following his selection to the Academic All-America District first team as a junior and senior.

 Weber graduated with honors from Eastern Illinois in 2004 with a bachelor’s degree in psychology.
 He added a master's degree in physical education in 2005.